MartinTichovsky/cypress-interceptor/README.md

 ## onRequestError

-Function called when a request is cancelled or fails.
+Function called when a request is cancelled, aborted or fails.

 ```ts
 onRequestError(func: OnRequestError);